Everbridge (NASDAQ:EVBG) Releases FY 2021 Earnings Guidance

-Several analysts have weighed in on the company.
-Zacks Investment Research downgraded Everbridge from a buy rating to a hold rating in a research note on Tuesday, November 2nd.
-Barclays assumed coverage on Everbridge in a research note on Wednesday, October 20th.
-They set an overweight rating and a $185.00 target price on the stock.
-Needham & Company LLC reaffirmed a buy rating and set a $175.00 target price on shares of Everbridge in a research note on Tuesday, August 10th.
-Canaccord Genuity lifted their target price on Everbridge from $170.00 to $200.00 and gave the company a buy rating in a research note on Wednesday, November 10th.
-Finally, Stifel Nicolaus lifted their target price on Everbridge from $175.00 to $185.00 and gave the company a buy rating in a research note on Tuesday, September 7th.
-Two investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-Based on data from MarketBeat.com, Everbridge presently has an average rating of Buy and an average price target of $179.00.
+Several research firms recently weighed in on EVBG.
+Wells Fargo & Company began coverage on shares of Everbridge in a report on Monday.
+They issued an equal weight rating and a $125.00 target price for the company.
+Canaccord Genuity lifted their target price on shares of Everbridge from $170.00 to $200.00 and gave the company a buy rating in a report on Wednesday, November 10th.
+Raymond James lifted their target price on shares of Everbridge from $140.00 to $180.00 and gave the company an outperform rating in a report on Tuesday, August 10th.
+Barclays began coverage on shares of Everbridge in a report on Wednesday, October 20th.
+They issued an overweight rating and a $185.00 target price for the company.
+Finally, Robert W. Baird raised their price target on shares of Everbridge from $170.00 to $175.00 and gave the company an outperform rating in a research report on Wednesday, November 10th.
+Three equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of Buy and a consensus target price of $174.50.

-In related news, EVP Vernon Irvin sold 696 shares of the business’s stock in a transaction dated Monday, August 23rd.
-The stock was sold at an average price of $149.79, for a total transaction of $104,253.84.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO David Alexander Meredith sold 24,624 shares of the business’s stock in a transaction dated Wednesday, November 10th.
-The shares were sold at an average price of $142.86, for a total value of $3,517,784.64.
+In related news, CEO David Alexander Meredith sold 24,624 shares of the company’s stock in a transaction that occurred on Wednesday, November 10th.
+The shares were sold at an average price of $142.86, for a total transaction of $3,517,784.64.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Ajay Nigam sold 1,203 shares of the stock in a transaction on Friday, September 3rd.
+The stock was sold at an average price of $165.70, for a total transaction of $199,337.10.
+Following the completion of the sale, the insider now directly owns 1,620 shares of the company’s stock, valued at approximately $268,434.
 The disclosure for this sale can be found here.
-Insiders have sold 69,142 shares of company stock worth $10,056,311 in the last quarter.
-0.44% of the stock is currently owned by corporate insiders.
+Insiders sold 64,845 shares of company stock worth $9,411,429 in the last ninety days.
+Insiders own 0.44% of the company’s stock.

 Everbridge, Inc engages in the development of software solutions for critical event management and enterprise safety applications that automate and accelerate an organizations operational response to critical events.
 Its SaaS-based CEM platform enables customers to aggregate and assess threat data, locate people at risk and responders able to assist, automate the execution of pre-defined communications processes, and track progress on executing response plans.